Sahilsingh75/music_genre_classification_with_gui/README.md

 Features: Chroma, spectral centroid, bandwidth, rolloff, zero-crossing rate, tempo, and MFCCs.
 Labels: Encoded genre labels based on the GTZAN dataset.
-Accuracy: The model achieved a validation accuracy of approximately X% (adjust based on actual results).
+Accuracy: The model achieved a validation accuracy of approximately 72%.
 For training details, refer to the notebooks.

 ### License